nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 Exit Ipython by typing `ctrl-D` and answering `y` to the prompt asking if you want to exit.
 When you exit, you should see a pdf file in your working directory.
 Use `scp` to open it on your desktop; save it for your lab report, and answer the IClicker question.

-Reopen the actual `.histo` file with cat, and find the bin (“number of times that k-mer appears”) that corresponds to small valley in the figure.
+Reopen the actual `.histo` file with `cat`, and find the bin (“number of times that k-mer appears”) that corresponds to small valley in the figure.
 Record this “initial valley point” in your lab notebook and answer the IClicker question.

 ## 4. K-mer based error correction